-An empowered learner is also an empowered employee.
-Let that idea sink in for a second.
-Changing old training methods to suit current learners’ needs isn’t just about taking technology and shortened attention spans into account, it’s about empowering today’s workforce with the tools they want and need to be satisfied with their jobs and to be better assets to the company as a whole.
+Changing old training methods to suit current learners’ needs isn’t just about taking technology and shortened attention spans into consideration, it’s about empowering today’s workforce with the tools they want and need to be satisfied with their jobs and to be better assets to the company as a whole.

 Consider anytime that you’ve had to sit through a seminar or lecture.
 What do you remember from it?
 It’s likely you probably have a more vivid memory of what kind of doughnuts they served in the conference room after than the lecture itself.
 Look no further than this example to see why changing learning preferences and media consumption is so important.